-WHEREAS, the Purchasing Ordinance was last amended on April 4, 2001 by Ordinance No. 955 to create the position of Contract Compliance Officer; and
+WHEREAS, the Purchasing Ordinance was amended on April 4, 2001 by Ordinance No. 955 to create the position of Contract Compliance Officer; and

-WHEREAS, the monetary thresholds in the Purchasing Ordinance have not been amended since 1999 and no longer reflect current economic realities; and
+WHEREAS, the monetary thresholds in the Purchasing Ordinance were amended on November 5, 2014 by Ordinance No. 1177 and no longer reflect current economic realities; and